spyspace66/Youtube-Downloader-Playlist/README.md

 *  Put it in a folder and add to PATH on System Environment Variables
 * Install ffmpeg
 *  Download ffmpeg from https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z
-*  Unzip and move the 3 .exe from /bin to the folder with youtube-dl.exe
+*  Unzip and move the 3 .exe files from /bin to the folder with youtube-dl.exe
 * Run the yt.bat
 # Use
 * Copy the URL for the playlist